Bill proposes protections for commercial airline workers to report UAP sightings - UPI.com

 Grothman cited testimony before the House in July, which he said brought up substantial questions surrounding UAP that necessitate more transparent reporting.

-The bill would also require the FAA to coordinate with the Secretary of Defense, the Director of National Intelligence, the Administrator of the National Aeronautics and Space Administration, the Secretary of Homeland Security, the Administrator of the National Oceanic and Atmospheric Administration, the Director of the National Science 14 Foundation, and the Secretary of Energy in carrying out the UAP reporting requirements.
+The bill would also require the FAA to coordinate with the secretary of defense, the director of national intelligence, the administrator of NASA, the secretary of homeland security, the administrator of the National Oceanic and Atmospheric Administration, the director of the National Science Foundation and the secretary of energy in carrying out the UAP reporting requirements.

 Americans for Safe Aerospace, headed by former Navy fighter pilot Ryan Graves, endorsed the bill.